ak-seyam/Bloggie/Bloggie-Backend/CONTRIBUTE.md

 The project will contain

 - models (The classes mapped to database documents/collections)
-- controller (Does high level operations with data, i.e. auth and application details)
+- services (Does high level operations with data, i.e. auth and application details)
-- service (does the routing, including any middleware)
+- controllers (contains the resolvers, including any middleware) **NOTE:** resolvers are added to the top level **/controllers** only any child folder will not be read by the resolvers reader
 - tests
   - unit
   - integration